Henry-Cantrell/kakuro/README.md

 ## Rules of Kakuro:

 To win a game of Kakuro, there are several conditions that must be met.
 This program happens to use 3x3 sized boards, so the win conditions and rules for a 3x3 board will be described.

+There are two numbers horizontally placed on the top of the board that the player must select to fulfill.
+Then, there are two vertically oriented numbers on the left side of the board that the player must consider as well.
+The player has 4 spaces in which to select numbers from the legal range (1-9).

 Firstly, the two numbers directly below a top number must sum to the top number.